Medicare Access At-a-Glance

 Action Will Support Millions of Americans With Obesity and Make America Healthier!

 By 2030, experts estimate that nearly half of all American adults will be living with obesity.
-The Trump Administration must act now to change how we overcome the obesity epidemic in the United States.
+Medicare coverage of safe, effective, and life-saving obesity medications would make a significant impact to those living with obesity.
+The Trump Administration must act now to find innovative and winning solutions that ensure patient access to obesity medications and change the course of this chronic disease in the United States.

 How the Trump Administration Can Improve Access to Obesity Care